romaindso/react-feature-flags/README.md

 ```

 ### FlagsProvider
-Wrap your root component with `FlagsProvider` and pass your flags to it with the `value` props.
+Wrap your root component with `FlagsProvider` and pass your flags using the `value` prop.
-That's how they will be available to all `Flags` component thanks to React context.
+That's how they will be available to all `Flags` components, thanks to [React context](https://reactjs.org/docs/context.html).

 ```javascript
 import { FlagsProvider } from 'react-feature-flags';